rabbithat/nRF52_wireless_Forth_REPL/README.md

 Revision History:

 Version 3:
-  1. Changed notation for variables to make type more explicit.
+  a.
+Changed notation for variables to make type more explicit.
-  2. Documented global variables.
+  b.
+Documented global variables.
-  3. Initialized packet counter to $FF so that the very first packet received is not ignored.
+  c.
+Initialized packet counter to $FF so that the very first packet received is not ignored.